Justin091136/CSC-548-Final-Project/README.md

 The goal is to accelerate clustering on large datasets by leveraging shared-memory and distributed-memory parallelism.
 Both algorithms were tested on synthetic datasets with different cluster counts and dimensions to evaluate runtime, speedup, and efficiency across different parallelization strategies.

+## Installation Requirements

+- C++ compiler with C++11 support (e.g., GCC, LLVM/Clang)
+- OpenMP support
+- MPI library (e.g., OpenMPI or MPICH)
+- Make utility

+On Linux, these can be installed via your package manager.
+On macOS, install LLVM, libomp, and OpenMPI using Homebrew.

 ## Building

 To build all binaries, simply run: